 3 Strategies for Coping with DIFFERENCE IN PARENTING STYLES

-- Establish Your Values: Sitting down with your partner to establish what values each of you hold in regards to parenting is a key part of creating a collaborative strategy for raising your kids.
+Sitting down with your partner to establish what values each of you hold in regard to parenting is a key part of creating a collaborative strategy for raising your kids.
 Find values that you share, and figure out what your goals are for parenting.
-Create a plan that each of you feel honors your values as parents, and hold each other accountable in sticking to it.
+Create a plan that each of you feels honors your values as parents, and hold each other accountable for sticking to it.

 Common Family Problem #3: DISTANCE